Alessandro-Dodon/pyvar/examples/README.md

 A practical example showing how to combine the pyvar package with a local LLM to:

 - Calculate VaR & ES on an equity + options portfolio
-- Backtestì multiple VaR models (Kupiec, Christoffersen, joint tests)
+- Backtest multiple VaR models (Kupiec, Christoffersen, joint tests)
 - _(Optional)_ Display interactive charts
 - _(Optional)_ Ask an LLM for automated interpretation  and produce a PDF report